 Action Steps: Buy a microphone and start looking for gigs on upwork.com.

 A good friend of mine named Dave Chesson coined the term “Kindlepreneur.”
 He created a website around the idea that people can make money by writing books and selling them on Amazon.
-I created a few books, Hang Out and Grow Rich and Master the PCAT Essay Book, and I receive around $100 per month because of it.
+I created a few books, Hang Out and Grow Rich and Master the PCAT Essay Book (this was taken down), and I receive around $100 per month because of it.

 Pros: If you have a big dream to publish a book, you could place it on Amazon and get paid for it.